Here are results from the 2001 and 2002 V8 Stock Cars seasons.

 The series is remembered for being under the Power Tour though all of the involved series retained their unique identities.

-There can be some confusion as a drive.com.au article states there were six rounds and eighteen races and Autosport reports five rounds but it was six rounds however Round 1 is considered an exhibition round so Autosport is also correct if as they didn’t count the exhibition round.
+There can be some confusion as a drive.com.au article states there were six rounds and eighteen races and Autosport reports five rounds, but it was six rounds however Round 1 was an exhibition round so Autosport is also correct if as they didn’t count the exhibition round.

 The old Power Tour website was discovered to have been partially archived, this allowed us to verify details of the 2002 season.

-All information was sourced from Natsoft, the Power Tour website and Motorsport.com and it is highly unlikely that Natsoft’s timing is wrong on any race so there is great confidence in the below information.
+All information was sourced from Natsoft, the Power Tour website, Motorsport.com and Motorsport News and it is highly unlikely that Natsoft’s timing is wrong on any race so there is great confidence in the below information.

 2001 Season